 The EPOS Competence Centre of the EGI-Engage project drives collaboration between EGI and the European Plate Observing System (EPOS) service developers and providers in order to collect, analyse and compare the needs of Earth Science community with EGI technical offerings.

-During the first year of the EGI-Engage project, a team consisting of experts from EGI and EPOS collaborated on identifying infrastructure and scientific use cases that the two organisation could support collaboratively during the next 18 months:
+During the first year of the EGI-Engage project, a team consisting of experts from EGI and EPOS collaborated on identifying infrastructure and scientific use cases that the two organisations could support collaboratively during the next 18 months:

 AAI use case: EGI offered to EPOS its expertise and knowledge on authentication and authorisation processes to design the EPOS AAI architecture.
 As outcome of this activity, a first model of the EPOS AAI has been drafted, it will be implemented as pilot during the second year of the project.
 Integration with the EGI AAI infrastructure has been also taken into account to exploit the distributed resources offered by its infrastructure